hanelliotphan/quick-meet/README.md

-# QuickMeet - Create List of Action Items from Meeting Transcriptions
+# QuickMeet - Create a List of Action Items from Meeting Audios

 ```bash
 Author: Han-Elliot Phan